Book Review: The Goldfinch by Donna Tartt

 Book Review_ The Goldfinch by Donna Tartt Feature Image

-In The Goldfinch by Donna Tartt, the story is about a 13-year-old boy named Theo who survives a terrorist attack at the Metropolitan Museum of art and loses his mother in the process but escapes with the real-life 1654 masterpiece, the Goldfinch, by Carel Fabritius.
+The story of ‘The Goldfinch by Donna Tartt’, is about a 13-year-old boy named Theo who survives a terrorist attack at the Metropolitan Museum of art but loses his mother in the attack.
+During his escape from the museum he takes the real-life 1654 masterpiece, the Goldfinch, by Carel Fabritius.

 The Goldfinch by Donna Tartt | Book Review